Field Day -- June 2024

 Transmitter hunts (t-hunts)

 Since the 1980s, I have been active in the monthly 24-hour transmitter hunts in the mountains and deserts of Southern California (primarily on 146.565 MHz FM).
+Here is a photo from the October 2024 hide on Iron Mountain, San Diego County (WB6HPW and N6PL, huntmasters).

 N6MI biography